 They showed that the resultant equations implied a smooth crossover with coupling at finite temperature in the continuum case in three dimensions, and the transition point was still given by the divergence of the pairing susceptibility.
-On the other hand, the same procedure does not work for a lattice system, as the inclusion of fluctuations causes an unphysical negative compressibility [91] at low temperatures at strong coupling, even though a NSR like calculation starting from a Hartree shifted ground state manages to get reasonably correct results for T_c in three dimensions [91].
+On the other hand, the same procedure does not work for a lattice system, as the inclusion of fluctuations causes an unphysical negative compressibility [108] at low temperatures at strong coupling, even though a NSR like calculation starting from a Hartree shifted ground state manages to get reasonably correct results for T_c in three dimensions [108].
+It is also not clear whether one can get pseudogaps correctly using such theories, even though feeding back pairing fluctuations in the single particle propagator can generate pseudogaps in the NSR scheme.
 Furthermore, this procedure is inapplicable in two dimensions, as it cannot capture the physics of the BKT transition.
-Even though this process can be extended by a more general treatment of the number equation above to provide more accurate results on the $T > T_c$ state [92], the above limitations call for more accurate approximations.
-One of the ways to achieve that is to use self consistent methods, as described below.
+Even though this process can be extended by a more general treatment of the number equation above to provide more accurate results on the $T > T_c$ state [109], the above limitations have given rise to alternative approaches that introduce self consistency into the equations.
+Some of these are described below.